 Kelvin wishes to develop a CCGT Power Plant at the existing Kelvin Power Station which is situated within the City of Ekurhuleni Metropolitan Municipality, Kempton Park and is approximately 5 km north west of the O.R.
 Tambo International Airport.
 The proposed development is to be located at the previous coal powered Kelvin A-Station Power Plant that is undergoing a decommissioning process.
-The proposed gas pipeline connection is to be located within a Kelvin Power servitude, however the final alignment of the gas pipeline will be determined during the EIA phase.
-The centre point of the site is approximately 26° 6'45.84"S, 28°11'36.42"E.
+The proposed gas pipeline connection is to be located within an existing Kelvin Power servitude.
+The centre point of the site is approximately 26° 6'45.84"S, 28°11'36.42"E. Refer to Figure 3 for the DFFE compliant locality map.

-A description of the application area and location as well as the properties are included in Table 4 below.
+A description of the application area and location as well as the properties are included in Table 5 below.

-Table 4: Locality details
+Table 5: Locality details